bernie-skipole/indipydriver/docs/source/usage/hardware.rst

     await self[devicename].devhardware()

-which then awaits the device's devhardware method, containing the code to run that device.
+which awaits the device's devhardware method, containing the code to run that device.
 If you have multiple devices this could be done using the asyncio.gather function.

 To help in doing this, the constructor for each device has keyword dictionary 'devicedata' set as an attribute of the device, so when you create an instance of the device you can include any hardware related object required.